-EDU411 • Middle Level Education Practicum in Mathematics (#

-Classroom-based practicum in a math class of young adolescent learners.
+EDU411 • Middle Level Education Practicum in Mathematics (fall) 1 credit Classroom-based practicum in a math class of young adolescent learners.
 Emphasizes evaluation and application of concepts and strategies introduced in EDU412.
 Must be taken concurrently with EDU412.
 Prerequisites: EDU240/241 or EDU270; 2.50 GPA.